 Cumulative voting offers an alternative to the traditional voting system used to elect corporate board of directors, In a cumulative voting system, the number of votes available to a shareholder is equal to the number of shares held, multiplied by the number of positions up for election.
 Shareholders may split votes between the candidates as they see fit or may even reserve such "cumulated" votes for a single candidate, For instance, in an election for a five-seat body, voters could choose to give one vote each to five candidates, two votes to one candidate and three to another, or all five votes to a single candidate.
 By using cumulative voting, minority shareholders gain a greater opportunity to have the board of directors accountable to all shareholders rather than a narrow majority.
 The AAG current majority voting system is simply a veto action.
 It only gives shareholders the right to reject a board's nominee.
-The board then gets to replace the candidate of management.
+The board then gets to replace the candidate with another nominee of their choosing.
+Cumulative voting is proactive corporate governance that allows shareholders to elect a candidate(s) independent of management.
 Under the current system, the entire board of directors is generally only accountable to 51% of the shareholders or those with vast shares of stock.
 Giving a voice to stockholders whose holdings are sufficient to elect at least one but not all the directors preserves the right of the majority to control the corporation while at the same time increasing accountability and allowing other perspectives to be heard in the boardroom.

 Structural reforms are necessary to protect the average shareholder- This has been made evident in recent prominent cases including Enron, Tyco, and WorldCom, Cumulative voting is practiced at companies around the world including Sears-Roebuck and Company, Hewlett-Packard, and Toys'R' Us.
-CaIPERS, Parnassus Investments, Calvert and PAX World Fund all generally advocate for the adoption of cumulative voting for the election of directors.
+CalPERS, Parnassus Investments, Calvert and PAX World Fund all generally advocate for the adoption of cumulative voting for the election of directors.
 Cumulative voting is allowed under Delaware General Corporation Law Title 8, Chapter 1, Subchapter VII, Section 214.